arashaomrani/MPC_Project/README.md

 Where:

-* x, y : Car's position.
+* x, y are the car position.
-* psi : Car's heading direction.
+* psi is tre car heading direction.
-* v : Car's velocity.
+* v is the car velocity.
-* cte : Cross-track error.
+* cte is the cross-track error.
-* epsi : Orientation error.
+* epsi is the orientation error.

 ## Dependencies